Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 379:
 - By RetroAdvance64.
-- A direct remake to the original cube.
-References Niko from Oneshot.
+- [Re-made by the original artist] -- References Niko from Oneshot.

 cube 380:
 - By CraZyboy6484.